The Role of Self-Regard in Customer Service

 Know Your Strengths (and Use Them Daily)

-• Invite feedback from peers or managers, as it can shine a light on strengths you might overlook.
+- Invite feedback from colleagues or managers, as their insights can uncover strengths you might overlook.

 Practice Self-Awareness Without Harsh Judgment

-• Mistakes are inevitable.
+- Mistakes are inevitable.
 Instead of “I messed that up,” reframe it: “That didn’t go as planned.
-What can I learn?”
+What can I learn from this?”

 Use Positive Self-Talk